-- A. Carbonic acid Bicarbonate is one of the buffering systems in living things. - B. Discuss with the students what happens when the body pH changes.
+- A. Carbonic acid Bicarbonate is only one of the mechanisms by which the human body maintains blood pH at a relatively constant level.. - B. Discuss with the students what happens when the body pH changes.

 Unanswered Questions

 - A. How can the effectiveness of uranium bioremediation by bacteria in soils and sediments be optimized? - 1.
 Uranium contamination of soils is a big concern in areas where uranium is extracted or processed. - 2.
 One approach is to use naturally occurring bacteria whose metabolism transforms uranium from a soluble to an insoluble form to prevent its spread into groundwater systems. - 3.
 Li Li is examining the factors that determine the effectiveness of bioremediation treatment at a uranium mining and processing site near Rifle, Colorado. - 4.
 Spatial distribution of important minerals (e.g., iron) strongly influences the effectiveness of bioremediation. - 5.
 The complexity of the subsurface systems requires an interdisciplinary approach, involving input from microbiologists, geochemists, hydrogeologists, and geophysicists.